Kingdom of Cyprus: Third Crusade

-Fearing treachery at the hands of the new invaders, Komnenos fled after making this pledge to King Richard and escaped to the stronghold of Kantara.
-Some weeks after King Richard's marriage to his bride in Limassol on 12 May 1191, Komnenos attempted an escape by boat to the mainland but he was apprehended at Cape St. Andrea and later imprisoned in the castle of Markappos in Syria, where he died shortly afterwards, still in captivity.
-Meanwhile, King Richard resumed his journey to Acre and, with much needed respite, new funds and reinforcements, set sail for the Holy Land accompanied by the King of Jerusalem, Guy of Lusignan and other high ranking nobles.
-The English king left garrisons in the towns and castles of the island before he departed and the island itself was left in charge of Richard of Canville and Robert of Thornham.
+Fearing treachery at the hands of the invaders, Komnenos fled after making this pledge to Richard I and escaped to the stronghold of Kantara.
+Some weeks after Richard I's marriage to Berengaria in Limassol on 12 May 1191, Komnenos attempted an escape by boat to the mainland but he was apprehended at Cape St. Andrea and later imprisoned in the castle of Markappos in Syria, where he died shortly afterwards.
+Meanwhile, Richard I resumed his journey to Acre and, with much needed respite, new funds and reinforcements, set sail for the Holy Land accompanied by the King of Jerusalem, Guy of Lusignan and other high ranking nobles.
+He left garrisons in the towns and castles of the island before he departed and the island itself was left in charge of Richard of Canville and Robert of Thurnham.

-Richard confiscated the property of those Cypriots who had fought against him.
+Richard I confiscated the property of Cypriots who had fought against him.
 He also imposed a 50% capital levy on the island in return for confirming its laws and customs.
 He also ordered Cypriot men to shave their beards.
-There was a rebellion led by a relative of Isaac's, but it was crushed by Robert of Thornham, who hanged the leader.
+There was a rebellion led by a relative of Isaac's, but it was crushed by Robert of Thurnham, who hanged the leader.
 Richard rebuked Robert for this execution, since executing a man who claimed to be king was an affront to royal dignity.
-Some details of the brief English period on Cyprus can be found in the Chronicle of Meaux Abbey, possibly derived from Robert of Thornham, who had a relationship with the abbey.
+Some details of the brief English period on Cyprus can be found in the Chronicle of Meaux Abbey, possibly derived from Robert of Thurnham, who had a relationship with the abbey.